flash-center/PRaLine/README.md

 The user has to run the PRadReader on there proton radiograph data which returns a intermediate file that can be used on both command line tools below.
 ## Command Line Tools

-Supported file formats include any that pradreader supports, including radiographs generated from FLASH simulations and MIT's CR39 proton radiography analysis
+Supported file formats include any that PRadReader supports, including radiographs generated from FLASH simulations and MIT's CR39 proton radiography analysis
 ### Tool 1: "lin-reconstruct"

 A command line tool for reconstructing the magnetic field of the data from a proton radiography experiment given an intermediate file with the requirements above.
 It outputs streamplots based on the reconstruction algorithim